Elkhorn First United Methodist Church

 BENEDICTION

-As we depart, please share a sign of peace with one another and join us in the narthex for refreshments.
+As we depart, please share a sign of peace and join us in the narthex for refreshments.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Please pray for these church members, family, and friends: LaVerne Aldrich, Ken Aldrich, Arla Green, Kathy Fulton, Helen Hall, Betty Rader, Wayne Marek, Gayle Ostrander, Rod Paulsen, Dave Steiner, DeMarcos, Duane Wuttke, Jerry Rahn, Jeff Debbink
+Please pray for these church members, family, and friends: Ken Aldrich, Arla Green, Kathy Fulton, Helen Hall, Betty Rader, Gayle Ostrander, Rod Paulsen, Dave Steiner, DeMarcos, Jeff Debbink, Jon Sperandeo, Duane Wuttke, family and friends of Wayne Marek

 Your prayer requests can be updated by calling the church office at 262-723-2629 or sending an email to [email protected]